aquova/chip8-book/src/frontend.md

 As a refresher, the Chip-8 system supports 16 different keys.
 These are typically organized in a 4x4 grid, with keys 0-9 organized like a telephone with keys A-F surrounding.
 While you are welcome to organize the keys in any configuration you like, some game devs assumed they're in the grid pattern when choosing their games inputs, which means it can be awkward to play some games otherwise.
 For our emulator, we'll use the left-hand keys of the QWERTY keyboard as our inputs, as shown below.

-Let's create a helper function to convert SDL's key type into the values that we will send to the emulator.
+Let's create a function to convert SDL's key type into the values that we will send to the emulator.
 We'll need to bring SDL keyboard support into `main.rs` via:

 ```rust
 use sdl2::keyboard::Keycode;